Metal Detecting Hunts in Virginia

 Sep 19, 2026 — Hampton, VA · Seeded hunt · $50

 Annual fall seeded hunt by the Hampton Roads Recovery Society at Buckroe Beach Park, Hampton VA (near the playground area on the beach).
-Hosted by Hampton Roads Recovery Society.
+Setup at 8 AM with the first hunt starting at 9 AM. $50 per detector.

 Old Dominion Relic Dig (18th Annual)